vishal1303/Programmable-Dataplane/examples/id_forwarding/README.md

 ## Hosts

-The hosts in the network are Twizzler VMs.
-In this example, there are 3 hosts (VM1-VM3).
+The hosts in the network are twizzler VMs.
+In this example, there are 3 hosts (vm1-vm3).

 ## Controller

-The network controller comprises a Linux VM (VM4) running `controller/controller_client.c` which receives control messages from the Twizzler VMs over the mininet network, and relays those control messages to the controller server code (`controller/controller_server.py`) running on the host machine.
+The network controller comprises a linux VM (vm4) running `controller/controller_client.c` which receives control messages from the twizzler VMs over the mininet network, and relays those control messages to the controller server code (`controller/controller_server.py`) running on the host machine.
 The controller server then configures all the switches in the mininet network.

 ## Note